in-toto/witness/docs/witness_run.md

   -i, --intermediates strings          Intermediates that link trust back to a root of trust in the policy -k, --key string                     Path to the signing key -o, --outfile string                 File to which to write signed data.
 Defaults to stdout
+      --product-excludeGlob string     Pattern to use when recording products.
+Files that match this pattern will be excluded as subjects on the attestation.
+      --product-includeGlob string     Pattern to use when recording products.
+Files that match this pattern will be included as subjects on the attestation. (default "*")
       --spiffe-socket string           Path to the SPIFFE Workload API socket -s, --step string                    Name of the step being run --timestamp-servers strings      Timestamp Authority Servers to use when signing envelope